AmishaP-03/WebpackStarter/README.md

 - After re-building, webpack picks up the CSS code and bundles them into a separate file (style.css as name specified in webpack.config.js) in the dist folder.
 - Since CSS is not added along with JS in a single file, it is also not injected into the style tag of the HTML document.
 - We will explicitly add it to the index.html file via a link tag.

+# Loader to help webpack deal with images

+Need?

+- When the bundle.js file tries to access images from an external source, there is a delay/lag in loading those images.
+Hence, it is not efficient performace wise.

+- external source ->

+    `(()=>{"use strict";var e=document.createElement("img");e.src="./assets/large.jpg",document.body.appendChild(e);var n=document.createElement("p");n.innerHTML=15,document.body.appendChild(n),console.log("The sum of 5 and 10 is: ".concat(15))})();`

+    `e.src="./assets/large.jpg"`

+Which loaders?

+- image-webpack-loader
+    - compresses the image
+- url-loader (Used before webpack 5)
+    - Takes the result of image-webpack-loader and checks its size.
+    - If the image is small (≤ 10kB), includes it in bundle.js as raw data.
+[MORE EFFICIENT THAN THE NEXT APPROACH]
+    - If the image is big, includes the raw image in a separate file in the output directory (i.e the build directory).
+It will be then be on us how to reference that image in our code.
+- asset (Introduced in webpack 5)
+    - The asset modules were introduced in Webpack 5, which was officially released in October 2020.
+    - This feature was designed to replace the need for separate loaders like url-loader and file-loader by providing built-in asset handling.
+    - `type` attribute in the rule can have the following possible values:
+        1. asset/resource — emits the image in a separate file
+        2. asset/inline — adds the image as base64 URI string in bundle.js file
+        3. asset — automatically chooses between exporting a data URI and emitting a separate file based on a default size limit (usually 8kb)
+        4. asset/source — exports the source code of the asset (useful for SVG as a string)

+Installation?

+         npm install --save-dev image-webpack-loader url-loader

+Add rule in webpack.config.js